Our Teachers

 Piano and Suzuki Violin

 An experienced piano teacher of traditional, conservatory and Suzuki methods, Diane prepares students for music festivals, recitals, university entrance exams, RCM, ABRSM and LCM piano exams as well as for music history and theory exams.
-She is a member of the BCRMTA, Artistic Director of NSMA Summer Chamber Music Program and former Executive Director of the Young Artist Experience Summer Chamber Music Program (YAE) for young musicians at UBC.
+She is a member of the BC Registered Music Teachers Association, Artistic Director of NSMA Summer Chamber Music Program and former Executive Director of the Young Artist Experience Summer Chamber Music Program (YAE) for young musicians at UBC.
 She studied Suzuki Method at Bellingham and Langley Suzuki Institutes.
 In addition to her arrangements for piano solo and string quartet she has written a series of technique and repertoire books for young students.
 Diane has performed as an accompanist and chamber musician in Vancouver, Miami, Waterloo and Hanover, New Hampshire.

 ALEXANDRA SCOTT, B.Mus.
 (Capilano University), Perf.Dip.
 (Selkirk College)